contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Bishops generally invite transient or homeless members who receive assistance to accept work or service opportunities.
 Bishops may also refer these members to community resources that are equipped to address their needs.

 Based on need, a stake president may appoint one bishop to handle all requests arising in the stake from people who are transient or homeless.
 In some areas there is a concentration of stakes with large numbers of people who are transient or homeless.
-In those situations, the Area Presidency may call a service missionary to handle their requests for assistance.
+In those situations, the Area Presidency may call an area welfare and self-reliance specialist to handle their requests for assistance.
 This person should have served as a bishop.

 #### 22.5.1.4 Assistance to Persons Who Are Not Members of the Church